The creator - Stina Urberg

 Over the years, a curiosity about materials and techniques has always existed and made me take all kinds of courses via student unions and also through other creators had the opportunity to try out their field.
 It is a curiosity that never seems to subside and it feels reassuring as I see the source of my zest for life largely lies in my creativity, creativity and curiosity.

 A degree in Archeology and Museology (museum science) was the result of a quest for knowledge about and an interest in history, prehistory, man, traditions, heritage, culture, nature and the environment.

 Creativity, design and creativity such as interest, passion and needs have over the years steadily grown and required an increasing space in my life.

 As a designer and creator, I weave together my knowledge, experiences and interests with a desire to offer climate-smart, skin-friendly, personal, rustic, soulful, timeless and unique jewelry.

 For 20 years I have designed and created jewelry regularly on a part-time basis under the signature "Urberg Design".
 I have largely used the technology and craft tradition called Luffarslöjd / Trådtjack.
 A technology that in my opinion has a very interesting history, as the name suggests.

-Simply explained, it is about using simple and few tools to shape and tie metal wire.
-Originally, utensils were created, but toys and decoration also appeared.
+Simply explained, it is a matter of using simple and few tools to shape and tie metal wire.
+Originally, utensils were created, but toys and decorations also appeared.